jetty/jetty.project/README.md

 ============

 Jetty is a lightweight highly scalable java based web server and servlet engine.
 Our goal is to support web protocols like HTTP, HTTP/2 and WebSocket in a high volume low latency way that provides maximum performance while retaining the ease of use and compatibility with years of servlet development.
 Jetty is a modern fully async web server that has a long history as a component oriented technology easily embedded into applications while still offering a solid traditional distribution for webapp deployment.

 - [https://projects.eclipse.org/projects/rt.jetty](https://projects.eclipse.org/projects/rt.jetty)

 Documentation
 ============

-Project documentation is located on our Eclipse website.
+Project documentation is available on the Jetty Eclipse website.

 - [http://www.eclipse.org/jetty/documentation](http://www.eclipse.org/jetty/documentation)